Position Title: Project Director – Rule of law (the position is contingent to funding availability)

 - University degree in a relevant field;

-- Seven years of progressively responsible international programme experience, in the field of governance, democratic transition, rule of law or similar issues while working with an international organisation, NGO and/or donor agency;
+- Seven years of progressively responsible international programme experience (including five years of management experience), in the field of governance, democratic transition, rule of law or similar issues while working with an international organisation, NGO and/or donor agency;

 - Proven experience in managing staff and entire projects;

-- Proven relevant experience in the areas of good governance, rule of law, reforms of the justice sector, democratisation;
+- Proven relevant experience in at least one of the following areas: good governance, rule of law, reforms of the justice sector, democratisation;

 - Previous experience of working on governance issues in Tunisia would be an asset;